Rolias/trello-helper/readme.md

 [![Test Coverage](https://api.codeclimate.com/v1/badges/e47a44c7fddbfc81398f/test_coverage)](https://codeclimate.com/github/Rolias/trello-helper/test_coverage)
 [![Inline docs](https://inch-ci.org/github/Rolias/trello-helper.svg?branch=master)](https://github.com/Rolias/trello-helper)

+## Example call to get cards on list with and without option property specified

 ```javascript
 getCardsOnlist({listId:'123', options:{limit:10}})
 // or
 getCardsOnList({listId:'123', options:{}})
 ```

-Additionally, this package wraps the `get`, `put`, `post`, and `delete` commands.
+Additionally, this package wraps the `get`, `put`, `post`, and `delete` commands to the Trello API to take card of the authorization elements.
 But, it also exposes many higher-level  commands needed for working with boards, lists, cards, actions, and custom fields.
 The wrappers all use Promises (no callback syntax support), and the code uses `async/await` syntax.

 ## Table of Contents